-The above discussion presents the methodology for estimating annual average concentrations for a particular year, but for cancer risk where the threshold is based on 70-year exposure period, additional refinements are necessary to translate the single year exposure to 70-year average lifespan exposure.
+The above discussion presents the methodology for estimating annual average concentrations for a particular year.
+However for evaluating cancer risk, which is typically based on 70-year exposure period, additional refinements are necessary to translate the single year exposure to 70-year average lifespan exposure.
 The user will run the CAL3QHCR model using the inputs specified above, but additional spreadsheet calculations are required to weight the annual average concentration over a 70-year exposure duration.